libmapper/webmapper/README.md

 ### Curve editor

 Pressing the `C` key while maps are selected invokes the curve editor.
 Dragging the slider up or down will modify the generated curve.
-Once a curve has been applied to a map the mode will switch to `expression` and the generated expression will take effect.
+Once a curve has been applied to a map the generated expression will take effect.
 The curve editor can be dismissed by clicking the `close editor` button or by clicking in the UI outside the editor.

 <img width="49%" style="padding:0px" src="./doc/screenshots/curve_start.png">
 <img width="49%" style="float:right;padding:0px" src="./doc/screenshots/curve_edit.png">